seriousManual/node-piglow/README.md

   * interval: defines in which interval LED updates should be made, default: 100
   * debug: activates debugging

-The optional backend object can be used to use a mocking backend (unit tests, non raspi environment etc).
+The optional backend object can be used to inject a mocking backend (unit tests, non raspi environment etc).

 #### fade()
 Opens up a new `fade` transition context.